 Main legislation Agency Purpose Good Neighbour Charter for Commercial Tree Growing in the Green Triangle Region of South Australia and South Western Victoria Green Triangle Regional Plantation Committee This Charter was prepared in order to enhance communication between commercial tree farmers, their neighbours and community groups; to help enable them to work in partnership to address local issues of mutual concern.
 Heritage Places Act 1993 (SA) South Australian Heritage Council Act provides for the protection and preservation of non-Aboriginal heritage.
 National Parks and Wildlife Act 1972 (SA) Department of Environment, Water and Natural Resources Act provides for the protection of flora, fauna, threatened species and activities that impact on them.
 Native Vegetation Act 1991 (SA) Department of Environment, Water and Natural Resources Act provides for the preservation of native vegetation and includes legislative controls for native vegetation clearance.
-Natural Resources Management Act 2004 (SA) Department of Environment, Water and Natural Resources Act promotes sustainable and integrated management of SA's natural resources and makes provision for their protection.
+Landscape Act 2019 (SA) Landscape SA Act promotes sustainable and integrated management of SA's natural resources and makes provision for their protection.
 Work Health and Safety Act 2012 (SA) Work Cover SA An Act to provide for the health, safety and welfare of persons at work.